Surely he shall deliver thee from the snare of the fowler, and from the noisome pestilence. (Psalm 91:3 KJV)

 "Our soul is escaped as a bird out of the snare of the fowlers: the snare is broken, and we are escaped."
 (Psalm 124:7, KJV)

-Another place where the fowler metaphor is used is in Proverbs 3:26.
-In this verse, Solomon affirms God’s willingness to deliver His people from snares:
+The fowler metaphor is also used again in Proverbs 3:26.
+In this verse, Solomon affirms God’s willingness to protect His people from danger:

 "The Lord will be your confidence, And will keep your foot from being caught."
 (Proverbs 3:26, NKJV)